-At 31 December 2009 and 2008, the Company did not have any commitments under operating leases.
+At 31 December 2010 and 2009, the Company did not have any commitments under operating leases.

-Significant leasing arrangements in respect of land and buildings classified as being held under finance leases and land held under operating leases are described in note 13.
+Significant leasing arrangements in respect of land and buildings classified as being held under finance leases are described in note 13.

 Apart from these leases, the Group is the lessee in respect of a number of properties and items of equipment under operating leases.
 The leases typically run for an initial period of one to eight years, with an option to renew each lease upon expiry when all terms are renegotiated.
 None of the leases includes contingent rentals.